DSCI-310-2023/dsci-310-group-04-pkg/README.md

 general uses.
 While `count_proportion()` is more generalizable, it is recommended to read the function documentation to learn more about the functions before using them.

+### Usage

+At a high level, *genreclassifier* can be used to complete the exploratory data analysis portion of a classification project as demonstrated in the project linked above by:

+ 1. Reading in a dataset, providing additional information and optional tidying
+ 2. Creating tables and plots visualizing the data for the purpose of EDA

+It fills a similar space as the [caret package](https://cran.r-project.org/web/packages/caret/vignettes/caret.html) does for streamlining Classification, which may be used in conjuction at your discretion - as always, read the documentation.

 ## Installation